FourtyThree43/alx-interview/0x01-lockboxes/README.md

 ## 0x01. lockboxes

-## Lockboxes Problem

-## Problem Description
+## Description

 You have `n` number of locked boxes in front of you.
-Each box is numbered sequentially from `0` to `n - 1` and each box may contain keys to the other boxes.
+Each box is numbered sequentially from `0` to `n - 1`, and each box may contain keys to the other boxes.
 The task is to write a method that determines if all the boxes can be opened.

 ## Assumptions